Dragon Age: Tevinter Nights

 Dragon Age: Tevinter Nights is an anthology of short stories set in Thedas, the universe of the Dragon Age media franchise.
-The collection is edited by Chris Bain, Patrick Weekes, Matthew Goldman and Christopher Morgan, and comprises a selection of fifteen stories written by nine BioWare staff writers about various characters from the Dragon Age series.
+The collection is edited by Chris Bain, Trick Weekes, Matthew Goldman and Christopher Morgan, and comprises a selection of fifteen stories written by nine BioWare staff writers about various characters from the Dragon Age series.
 Tevinter Nights was released on March 10, 2020 in paperback and e-book format.

 Overview

 Tevinter Nights contains a fold out color map of the world of Thedas in the front.
 The book's title has led to speculation by some commentators that the fourth mainline Dragon Age video game will take place in the Tevinter Imperium, a human nation in northern Thedas governed by an oligarchy of magic-wielding magisters.
 In spite of its title, some of Tevinter Night's stories are set in a variety of locations besides the Tevinter Imperium, and features non-Tevinter organizations such as the Antivan Crows, the Mortalitasi necromancers of the kingdom of Nevarra, the Grey Warden Order headquartered at Weisshaupt Fortress in the Anderfels, and the nomadic Dalish elven clans.

 The story collection is not organized in chronological order; instead of a single linear storyline, Tevinter Nights follows different points in time and alternative perspectives of events to build out the lore of the Dragon Age franchise.
 While many of the stories focus on life in Thedas after the events of the Dragon Age: Inquisition DLC pack Trespasser, other stories explore the demons from the metaphysical realm known as the Fade or the Darkspawn menace.
 Major events such as the Qunari invasion depicted in Dragon Age: Inquisition - Trespasser and the defection of Solas from the Inquisition organization, as well as parts of Thedas which were only mentioned in the games, were also explored in some stories.